Ready for a cool budgeting tool? Meet the zero based budgeting template!

 If you’ve tried budgeting in the past and failed, here’s a little secret.
 There’s no such thing as the perfect month, so stop beating yourself up or feeling like a failure when it doesn’t happen.

 Instead, stick with that budgeting thing!
 It makes a huge difference.
 You’ll eventually get everything added in that you’re really spending money on.
-(That’s why the budget form includes both “Planned” and “Actual” fields for each line item.
+(That’s why my zero based budgeting form includes both “Planned” and “Actual” fields for each line item.
 Using both of those fields will help you adjust for the following month.)

-Be realistic when filling out the form.
+Be realistic when filling out the template.
 Don’t write down what you think you “should” be doing.
 Write down what you’re actually doing.
 (Tracking your spending helps a lot with that.)

 If you don’t have enough money to cover all of your bills, savings, and fun money, you’ll want to do some juggling so you don’t end up in the hole.
 That might mean cutting back in certain areas, taking on additional work, or a combination of the two.

-If you’re cutting back to pay off debt, that’s awesome.
+If you’re cutting back to pay off debts, that’s awesome.
 Just be careful not to cut back so much that you sabotage yourself later.
 Smaller, gradual changes usually work better because they become a normal part of your life, especially if they’re in areas you don’t care much about anyway.
 No matter what, keep some fun money in every month.
 Fun is a requirement for a happy life — and it helps you stay on track with your goals too.